-Arti Shah, Associate, Medical Negligence
+Arti Shah, Senior Associate, Medical Negligence

-Arti graduated with a First Class Degree in Law and is an Associate in the Clinical Negligence team.
+Arti graduated with a First Class Degree in Law and is a Senior Associate in the Clinical Negligence team.
 She acts exclusively on behalf of Claimants, and has experience of dealing with a wide range of complex medical negligence claims.
 She has a particular interest in bile duct injury, orthopaedic and obstetric cases.

 "Can I just say you have the most beautiful telephone manner and eloquent way of dealing with such a sensitive matter."